Get With the Flow: All About FAM

 Like we talked about in On the Rag, your menstrual cycle doesn't just happen when you menstruate.
 Your period is one part of a complex ebb and flow of hormonal, physiological and emotional patterns called the reproductive or menstrual cycle.
 One way to see the big picture is with a method called Fertility Awareness.

 The Fertility Awareness Method (FAM) is basically a means of observing the three primary fertility signals: cervical fluid, waking body temperature and cervix changes.
-Day-by-day a woman records her changing fluid, temperature and cervix on a FAM chart or basic calendar like the one provided here, further down this page.
-The ebb and flow of these fertility signals indicates when a woman is fertile (able to become pregnant) and infertile (not able to become pregnant).
-Unlike men, whose sperm is capable of fertilizing an egg anytime, a woman’s egg is usually only capable of being fertilized by sperm for about a third of her menstrual cycle.
+Day-by-day a person with a cervix records thei changing fluid, temperature and cervix on a FAM chart or basic calendar like the one provided here, further down this page.
+The ebb and flow of these fertility signals indicates when a person is fertile (able to become pregnant) and infertile (not able to become pregnant).
+Unlike sperm, which is capable of fertilizing an egg anytime, an egg is usually only capable of being fertilized by sperm for about a third of the menstrual cycle.

 Fertility Awareness can be fascinating for the sheer science of observing your body.
 Your observations can provide information about your overall and reproductive health, help you determine if you might have a yeast infection, how cramps were this month versus six months ago and how dietary and lifestyle choices, like exercise, white sugar and fresh vegetables, affect your body.

-FAM is sometimes confused with the Rhythm Method, an unreliable means of guessing when a woman is infertile based upon previous cycles.
-FAM determines a woman’s fertility based upon her present fertility signals and no guess-work is involved.
+FAM is sometimes confused with the Rhythm Method, an unreliable means of guessing when a person is infertile based upon previous cycles.
+FAM determines a person's fertility based upon thei present fertility signals and no guess-work is involved.

 First, a refresher on the reproductive cycle.
 Each cycle begins with a menstrual period.
 A few days after menstruation ends, but sometimes before, eggs begin to ripen inside the ovaries.
 The ovaries are housed inside sacs called follicles.
 Follicles release a hormone called estrogen which prepares the body for ovulation, or the release of a ripe egg.

-Estrogen stimulates the production of cervical fluid, lowers a woman’s waking body temperature and raises and softens her cervix, or neck of the uterus.
-Women using FAM chart all these fertility signals.
+Estrogen stimulates the production of cervical fluid, lowers a persons' waking body temperature and raises and softens their cervix, or neck of the uterus.
+People using FAM chart all these fertility signals.

 In the same way that a scientist has controls for her lab experiment, your FAM observations need to be made every day, at about the same time of day, and in a consistent manner in order for your conclusions to be valid.
 That said, it’s possible to observe your fertility signals in a casual way and still learn about your body.
 Some cycles you might feel really curious and on top of the whole charting thing, while others, like when exams are approaching or you’re busy with a project, you might forget to observe and record your signals.
 If you’re not using the method for sole birth control, it’s all good.